 The dynamism and expertise of the Asset Management industry to showcase and discuss the benefits, limitations and future of ESG integration

-KEYNOTE: Manuel Leuthold – President of the Board, Swiss Federal Social Security Funds
+KEYNOTE: Manuel Leuthold – President of the Board of compenswiss (Swiss Federal Social Security Funds)

 PANELISTS: Claudia Bolli – Head of Responsible Investing, Swiss-Re / Natasha Braginsky Mounier – ESG Investment Director, Capital Group / Jan Poser – Chief Strategist & Head of Sustainability, Bank J. Safra Sarasin Ltd

-Philipp Krugger – Associate Professor, Geneva Finance Research Institute (GFRI)
+Philipp Krüger – Associate Professor, Geneva Finance Research Institute (GFRI)

 The central role of institutional investors: how to make engagement the norm rather than the exception?
-What can we learn from swiss experience, what is next?
+What can we learn from the Swiss experience and what comes next?

 MODERATOR: Roland Dominicé – CEO, Symbiotics SA